dpaetsch/processing-projects/README.md

 Each project is contained in its own folder.
 Below is a brief overview of the different projects included:

 #### Useful Tools:
-- two_choices: simple project was originally created to help decide whether to skip class or not.
+- **two_choices**: simple project was originally created to help decide whether to skip class or not.

 #### Finished Games: